haskell-serbia/tutorials/dependent_types.md

 # Dependent Types in Haskell

-Dependent types enable us to write more safe programs and move some of the possible runtime bugs to compile time errors.
+_Why_ ?

+Dependent types help to form a proof of the most critical properties in our program in the form of very specific types that ensure those invariants.
 They enable us to "lift" terms to the type level.

-Haskell currently does not support dependent types natively but there are certain extensions that help us to get there.
+Languages like Idris Agda or Coq support dependent types natively and Haskell has certain extensions that help us to simulate them.

-It is not as elegant as it would be if we had built in support for this but [Richard Eisenberg](https://typesandkinds.wordpress.com/) is busy doing a great work to make this happen.

 We will go trough different steps in explaining dependent types in Haskell: